willsam100/CodingWIthSamBlog/_posts/2019-02-15-bdd-and-gherkin-without-ide-integrations.md

 </tr>
 </tbody>
 </table>
-<p>If you're using C#, then create a new file and translate the following code to C#.
-If you're us F#, then add the following to the bottom of your <code>AppInitializer.fs</code> file.</p>
+If you're using C#, then create a new file and translate the following code to C#.
+If you're us F#, then add the following to the bottom of your <code>AppInitializer.fs</code> file.
 <table class="pre">
 <tbody>
 <tr>